On this page, you will find answers to frequently asked questions. Click on the relevant topic to go directly to FAQ section.

 Our capital allocation principles were set in 2016:

 Since the initiation of the first recent share buy-back programme in February 2019, the buy-back programme has been split into half-year or quarterly tranches in order to give the Group the flexibility to adjust for M&As and overall business development.
+Following the recommended offer for Britvic plc in July 2024, the share buy-back programme was stopped.
 Read more about dividends and share buy-back here.

-We have a number 1 or 2 position in 21 markets across our three regions:
+We have a number 1 or 2 position in 25 beer markets across our three regions:

-Approx. 60% of total volumes is sold and 45% of revenue is generated in emerging markets, calculated using the MSCI classification (although we have included Greece as a developed market).
+Approx. 40% of total volumes is sold and 55% of revenue are generated in developed markets, based on the MSCI classification (although we have included Poland and Greece as developed markets).

 Tuborg is our largest brand, accounting for approximately 15% of total volumes.